-Activity holidays are popular and there are many outdoor adventure centres.
+Activity holidays are popular and there are many outdoor adventure centres and lodges.
 White water rafting, kayaking, sailing, and every other kind of water sports are freely available, often within the same location.

 There are also opportunities for more modern outdoor pursuits such as mountain biking, off road driving and paintball.
 The visual appeal of the country persists throughout the changing seasons and while the summers are more suited to certain outdoor adventures, the winters belong to winter sports such as skiing and snowboarding.

 In addition to the outdoor appeal and activities in the country, Scotland is also famed for its long and notable culture and history.
 Castles and battlefields of old are found throughout and form popular visitor sites as do the many whisky distilleries and whisky trails detailing the history and enduring popularity of the Scotland's national drink.
 Visitors are also never far from the country's most vibrant towns and cities, in which a full range of sights, amenities, facilities, and attractions are on offer.